Arctic sea ice decline: Shipping

-Impacts on plants, animals, and microbial life
+Impacts on wildlife

-The decline of arctic sea ice will provide humans with access to previously remote coastal zones.
+The decline of Arctic sea ice will provide humans with access to previously remote coastal zones.
 As a result, this will lead to an undesirable effect on terrestrial ecosystems and put marine species at risk.

 Sea ice decline has been linked to boreal forest decline in North America and is assumed to culminate with an intensifying wildfire regime in this region.
 The annual net primary production of the Eastern Bering Sea was enhanced by 40–50% through phytoplankton blooms during warm years of early sea ice retreat.

 Polar bears are turning to alternative food sources because Arctic sea ice melts earlier and freezes later each year.
 As a result, they have less time to hunt their historically preferred prey of seal pups, and must spend more time on land and hunt other animals.
 As a result, the diet is less nutritional, which leads to reduced body size and reproduction, thus indicating population decline in polar bears.

-The arctic refuge is where polar bears main habitat is to den and the melting arctic sea ice is causing a loss of species.
+The Arctic refuge is where polar bears main habitat is to den and the melting arctic sea ice is causing a loss of species.
 There are only about 900 bears in the Arctic refuge national conservation area.

 As arctic ice decays, microorganisms produce substances with various effects on melting and stability.
 Certain types of bacteria in rotten ice pores produce polymer-like substances, which may influence the physical properties of the ice.
 A team from the University of Washington studying this phenomenon hypothesizes that the polymers may provide a stabilizing effect to the ice.
 However, other scientists have found algae and other microorganisms help create a substance, cryoconite, or create other pigments that increase rotting and increase the growth of the microorganisms.